 When you seek treatment from a medical professional, you expect them to be treated with an adequate level of care.
 However, there are times when an incorrect diagnosis by a doctor or a surgeon can lead to injuries or illness for a patient.
-At the Weitz Firm, we are here to help when you need a Philadelphia misdiagnosis attorney.
+At The Weitz Firm, LLC, we are here to help when you need a Philadelphia misdiagnosis attorney.
 Let us investigate your case and work to secure the compensation you deserve.

 A misdiagnosis can lead to severe patient harm.
 Johns Hopkins researchers have said that medical mistakes have become the third leading cause of death in the United States.
 They also say that errors made while diagnosing a patient cause the most severe patient harm of any medical error and lead to the highest number of medical malpractice lawsuits.
 It is estimated that anywhere from 80,000 to 160,000 people are killed each year due to misdiagnosis.